How can I help you?

 </body>

-You can refer to our JavaScript Dashboard Layout feature tour page for its groundbreaking feature representations.
-You can also explore our JavaScript Dashboard Layout example to knows how to present and manipulate data.
+</html>Refer to the TypeScript Dashboard Layout feature tour page for its groundbreaking feature representations.
+Also explore our TypeScript Dashboard Layout example to knows how to present and manipulate data.